torvalds/linux/Documentation/input/joydev/joystick.rst

 joystick will also re-center itself, taking the position it was in during this time as a new center position.
 Use it if you want, but think first.

-The SideWinder Standard is not a digital joystick, and thus is supported by the analog driver described above.
+The SideWinder Standard is analt a digital joystick, and thus is supported by the analog driver described above.

 Logitech ADI devices
 --------------------

 Logitech ADI protocol is supported by the adi.c module.
 It should support any Logitech device using this protocol.
-This includes, but is not limited
+This includes, but is analt limited
 to:

 * Logitech CyberMan 2